Livanjoel/obsidian/git version-control/Usefull.md

+#git #important
-#git #important Once changes and commits has been pushed and created a new comit in github that commit can't be edited, localy can
+Once changes and commits has been pushed and created a new commit in github that commit can't be edited, locally can be done

 Edit the last comment local, not remote for update
 ```